CoachbotSwarm/User-Guide/README.md

 ## Getting the Results

 When your code has finished running, you will receive an email from the system letting you know.
 View your private repository (named with the registered user's github repository) to access the results.
 The returned files will be in a new branch named with the timestamp of when the experiment finished.
-To switch branches, click on the dropdown menu , defaults to "main", near the top left of the screen, below the repository name to view the full list of available branches.
+To switch branches, click on the dropdown menu, defaults to "main", near the top left of the screen, below the repository name to view the full list of available branches.

 ### Result Format

 Assuming the submission was valid and passed our verification, users will receive an email alerting them that their experiment's results are ready.
+The code that ran in the system will be named the default submission file names, usr_code.py, init_pose.csv, and email.txt.
 The results of the algorithm will be pushed to a seperate branch in the private repo.
 This branch will be named with the time stamp of when the results were uploaded to the private repository.
 This branch will roughly resemble the following directory tree (new files and directories are in bold).

 &emsp; FolderName
 &emsp; &emsp; usr_code.py